 Gift Cards can only be used at Box Office and cannot be used over the phone or online.

-All day Sat & Sun; all day Bank Holidays
+Tue-Fri from 5pm; all day Sat & Sun; all day Bank Holidays

-Tue-Fri from 5pm
+Tue-Fri before 5pm

 All day Monday

 Except Bank Holidays

 For the over-60s.
 Membership is free, and members can enjoy a free tea or coffee and biscuits at the weekly Silver Screen shows.
 Silver Screen members’ tickets are £6.20 for Silver Screen shows.
 Non-members are also welcome – the usual ticket prices apply.

 For parents and guardians with babies under one year old.
 Membership is free and valid until the baby’s first birthday.
 Tickets are £8.10 (Picturehouse Members £6.10), babies come free.
 Only customers with babies will be admitted.